• Skip to primary navigation

 Once you know who your student loan servicer is, you need to contact them, especially if you are nearing the end of your deferment period and haven't received a statement or any other information.

-Note: Many loan servicers are changing due to Fedloan, GSMR, and Navient deciding to stop servicing federal student loans.
+Note: Many loan servicers have been changing due to Fedloan, GSMR, and Navient deciding to stop servicing federal student loans.
 We're leaving the old loan servicers here in case you need to contact them, but in general, you'll only need to contact your new loan servicer.
 Also, it could take to 60-90 days for your loan information to transfer over and be updated.
 So if you login and see missing payments, don't worry immediately.
 It can take time.

 For reference, it appears most FedLoan and GSMR loans are going to MOHELA.
 MOHELA is also the loan servicer that will handle PSLF applications going forward.
 Navient Loans are going to Aidvantage, which is the Federal loan servicing arm of Maximus.